 Best for Growth Stocks – Motley Fool Rule Breakers

-Rule Breakers is a very similar service to Stock Advisor, and it’s proven just as good at picking winning stocks.
-Since it launched in 2004, it’s outperformed the S&P 500 by around two-fold (188% return vs. 98% for the S&P 500 as of December 2022).
+Rule Breakers operates similarly to Stock Advisor and demonstrates comparable success in identifying winning stocks.
+Since launching in 2004, it has outperformed the S&P 500 by approximately two-fold (188% return vs. 98% for the S&P 500 as of December 2022).

-However, Rule Breakers is distinct in that it focuses more heavily on growth stocks in emerging sectors, like niche areas within the tech industry.
-There’s occasionally overlap between Stock Advisor and Rule Breakers, but the two services are designed to be complimentary rather than redundant.
+Rule Breakers distinguishes itself by concentrating on growth stocks within emerging sectors, particularly specialized areas of the technology industry.
+While occasional overlap exists between Stock Advisor and Rule Breakers, the services are designed as complementary rather than redundant offerings.

-The Motley Fool offers Rule Breakers on its own for $299 per year.
-Alternatively, the Epic Bundle costs $499 per year and includes Rule Breakers, Stock Advisor, and two other Motley Fool stock picking services: Everlasting Stocks and Real Estate Winners.
+The Motley Fool offers Rule Breakers individually for $299 annually.
+Alternatively, the Epic Bundle costs $499 per year and includes Rule Breakers, Stock Advisor, and two additional Motley Fool services: Everlasting Stocks and Real Estate Winners.

 Key Features